bcoin-org/bcoin-org.github.io/guides-markdown/cltv.md

 to see how to write and redeem this simple script in bcoin, and [this section](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch06.asciidoc#a-simple-script) in Mastering Bitcoin for a helpful walkthrough).

 In the vast majority of Bitcoin and other cryptocurrency transactions, you prove ownership by signing a transaction input with the private key (basically a password that is stored in your wallet) that corresponds to the address that the source output was sent to.
-I.e. The UTXO is locked by the requirement that some signature must match a public key or public key hash that is on the execution stack.
+I.e. The UTXO is locked by the requirement that some signaturemust match a public key or public key hash that is on the execution stack.

 An output that is locked with CLTV works more or less the same way but adds another condition that before the signature is even accepted, a certain amount of time must have passed.

 In pseudo-code, the script will look like this: